 In short, both hosts put up a good fight and went hand in hand in terms of uptime and response time.
 However, I must admit that Hostinger showed slightly better results overall.

 I host my website in the US with both providers.
 Therefore, the loading speed takes place in the US too.
-Important to note is that HostGator has data centers in the US alone, while Hostinger allows picking 1 out of 4 locations (USA, Lithuania, Netherlands, and Singapore) with its shared hosting plans.
+Important to note is that HostGator has data centers in the US alone, while Hostinger allows picking 1 out of 8 locations ( the USA, Lithuania, Netherlands, and Singapore) with its shared hosting plans.